alixdecr/PRAB/apis/reqres/README.md

 | PATCH | 2 | 15% |
 | DELETE | 2 | 15% |
 | TOTAL | 13 | 100% |

+### Other Information

+- Number of Unique Routes: 7

+- Number of Unique Query Parameters: 5